pvsone/opa-ext-authz/kong/docker-compose/README.md

 Follow the instructions provided at https://www.openpolicyagent.org/docs/latest/envoy-authorization/#6-exercise-the-opa-policy

-*Note*: The check "that Bob cannot create an employee with the same firstname as himself", will not result in a 403 forbidden as in the original tutorial.
+_**Note**_: The check "_that Bob cannot create an employee with the same firstname as himself_", will **not** result in a '403 Forbidden' as in the original tutorial.
 This is due to the policy change described above - where the expression that relied on `input.parse_body` was removed.